Maria Sakkari: 2022: Indian Wells final, WTA Finals semifinalist

-Sakkari made it to the finals of the Guadalajara Open Akron defeating Marta Kostyuk, Danielle Collins, Veronika Kudermetova and Marie Bouzková in route.
+Sakkari made it to the finals of the Guadalajara Open defeating Marta Kostyuk, Danielle Collins, Veronika Kudermetova and Marie Bouzková en route.
 The win against Kudermetova qualified her for the WTA Finals for a second consecutive year.
-In the final, she was defeated by Jessica Pegula in straight sets.
+In the final, she was defeated by Jessica Pegula, in straight sets.

-Maria quickly got revenge for her loss in Guadalajara final by edging out a straight-sets win over Pegula in the opening match of the WTA Finals.
+Sakkari got revenge for her loss in Guadalajara final by edging out a straight-sets win over Pegula in the opening match of the WTA Finals.
 She breezed past Aryna Sabalenka and Ons Jabeur in straight sets to finish 3-0 in the round robin stage, as she surged into the semifinals of the WTA Finals for a second straight year.
-Sakkari lost in straight sets to Caroline Garcia in the semifinals, 6-3 6-2.
+However, Sakkari lost her semifinal match to Caroline Garcia in straight sets.

-2023
+2023: Guadalajara champion, early round losses, third WTA Finals

-Sakkari started the year with games at the 2023 United Cup where she and the Greece team reached the semifinal, where they were eliminated by the Italian team.
-Sakkari reached the third round of the 2023 Australian Open and was knocked out by the world no. 87, Lin Zhu.
+She started the year with games at the 2023 United Cup where she and the Greece team reached the semifinal, where they were eliminated by the Italian team.
+Sakkari reached the third round of the Australian Open and was knocked out by world No. 87, Zhu Lin.

-In Linz, Sakkari made semifinals as top seed by beating Nuria Párrizas Díaz, Varvara Gracheva and Donna Vekić.
-She lost to Petra Martić in the semifinals.
+In Linz as the top seed, she advanced to the semifinals by beating Nuria Párrizas Díaz, Varvara Gracheva and Donna Vekić but lost to Petra Martić.

-Maria Sakkari continues her 2023 season in Doha, Qatar at the WTA Qatar Open where she is the 5th seed.
-She defeated the promising young Chinese player Zheng Qinwen in the first round and Ekaterina Alexandrova in the second round to reached the quarterfinals.
-She defeated World No. 5 & 3rd seed Caroline Garcia in the quarterfinals in a gruelling battle.
-She will face 2nd seed Jessica Pegula in the semifinals.
+Sakkari continued her season in Doha at the Qatar Ladies Open where she was the fifth seed.
+She defeated Zheng Qinwen in the first round and Ekaterina Alexandrova in the second round to reached the quarterfinals.
+She reached the semifinals defeating world No. 5 and third seed, Caroline Garcia, in the quarterfinals.
+She lost to second seed Jessica Pegula in the semifinals.
+She reached also the semifinals at Indian Wells but lost to second seed Aryna Sabalenka.

+At Wimbledon, Sakkari was knocked out by Marta Kostyuk in the first round.

+In August, Sakkari reached the final in Washington defeating the top seed Jessica Pegula in the semifinals.
+In the final, she lost to Coco Gauff in straight sets.

+At the US Open, she was defeated by No. 71 Rebeka Masarova in the first round.
+After that unexpected and heavy loss, Sakkari stated that "she may take a break from tennis.

+Seeded second at the Guadalajara Open, she reached her third WTA 1000 quarterfinal of the season defeating Camila Giorgi.
+Next, she defeated WTA 1000 debutante Emiliana Arango to reach the semifinals and again third seed Caroline Garcia to reach consecutive finals at this event.
+Sakkari defeated Caroline Dolehide in the final to win her second career title, four and a half years after her first, and snap a six-match losing streak in tour-level finals.
+This marked her first WTA 1000 title, the first ever for a Greek female tennis player.